julian-klode/lingolang/docs/permissions.md

 Instead of using a store mapping objects, and (object, field) tuples to capabilities, that is, (object, permission) pairs, Lingo employs a different approach in order to combat the limitations shown in the introduction.
 Lingo's store maps a variable to a permission.
 It does however, not just have the permission bits introduced earlier (from now on called _base permission_), but also _structured_ permissions, equivalent to types.
-These structured permissions consist of a base permission and permissions for each child, target, etc.
+These structured permissions consist of a base permission and permissions for each child, target, etc. - in short, the implementation is sort of a "shadow" type system.

 Apart from primitive and structured permissions, there are also some special permissions:

 * The untyped nil permission, representing the `nil` literal.
 * The wildcard permission, written `_`.
 It is used in permission annotations whenever the default permission for a type should be used.

-The full syntax for these permissions is given in listing \ref{syntax}.
-The base permission does not need to be specified for structured types, if absent, it is considered to be `om`.
 There also are some shortcuts for some common combinations:

 * `m`, for _mutable_, is equivalent to `rwRW`
 * `v`, for _value_, is equivalent to `rW`
 * `l`, for _linear value_, is equivalent to `rRW` and a linear variant of value
 * `n`, for _none_, is equivalent to, well, none bits set
 * `a`, for _any_, is equivalent to all non-exclusive bits set, that is `orwRW`.

+The full syntax for these permissions is given in listing \ref{syntax}.
+The base permission does not need to be specified for structured types, if absent, it is considered to be `om`.

 In the rest of the chapter, we will discuss permissions using a set based notation: The set of rights, or permissions bits is $R = \{o, r, w, R, W\}$.
 A base permission
 $b \subset R$ (single lower case character) is a subset of all possible bits.
 The set $P$ is the set of all possible permissions, and a single upper case character